Cosmological evolution with quadratic gravity and nonideal fluids: Conclusion

 We have as well derived a connection between the dynamical system variables we have adopted and the cosmographic deceleration, jerk and snap parameters.
 Two equilibria points ${\mathcal P}_1$ and ${\mathcal P}_2$ come with the same values of these cosmographic parameters, and while one of them (${\mathcal P}_2$) admits a well-defined energy density of the cosmic fluid, in the case of the other (${\mathcal P}_1$) it exhibits the indefinite form $0/0$.
 Thus, in future we will investigate whether the same dimensionless variables used here can be connected as well to the positions of the CMBR peaks for removing this ambiguity.
 We have extended the dynamical system analysis up to infinity by introducing an appropriate compactification of the phase space.
 As far as the Redlich-Kwong, (Modified) Berthelot, and Dieterici fluids are considered, the region at infinity of the phase space does not carry only an abstract geometrical interpretation, but it corresponds to a regime in which the equation of state for the cosmic fluid reduces to $P\simeq \beta \rho$, as it can be seen from (\ref{w_rthetaomega}).
 Thermodynamically, this means that the interactions between the fluid constituents are suppressed as it would happen in the limit $\alpha \to 0$.
 This transition to the ideal behavior of $P=w(\rho)\rho$ fluids has already been met in cosmology \cite{chap8,chap9,ong}, and it has been interpreted as a form of {\it asymptotic freedom} analogue to the one which characterizes the quark-gluon plasma \cite{gross1,gross2}, although in this case is occurring at low rather then high energy densities.

 Finally, the dynamical system approach has given us the opportunity of identifying the regions of the phase space which are free from any of the known five finite-time cosmological singularity.
 In our cosmological models Type II and Type V singularities can occur in the past only in correspondence of the nonsingular bounce at the infinity of the phase space, the latter being a direct consequence of the modifications to the gravity sector.
 A Type I singularity can occur in the future along the line $y=2z$, while a Type III in the past in correspondence of the radiation dominated epochs.
 Our cosmological models are not affected by a Type IV singularity.
 Our analysis was completely classical and whether quantum gravity corrections \'a la Wheeler-DeWitt affect this picture will be clarified in a future project, as for example done in \cite{wdw}.
+Other interesting future projects may consist in analyzing the astrophysical data about recombination epoch, 21-cm line excess at cosmic dawn, and Lyman $\alpha$ forest by exploiting the existence of a radiation-dominated epoch in our models; this can tame the previously mentioned disagreement between the thermodynamical Le Chatelier-Braun principle and the fact that a dark matter epoch should have come before the dark energy one \cite{intb2,intb3} since those phenomena are usually addressed via interacting scenarios \cite{reco1,reco2,reco3}.